Khoert/Youtube_Guide/README.md

 2. Installing
 + In Powershell change to the installed repository, where requirements.txt is located
-+ Install all packages required for the app with the command: "python -m pip install -r requirements.txt"
++ Install all packages required for the app with the Powershell command: "python -m pip install -r requirements.txt"

 3. Add the API keys
-+ Outside of Powershell open the file YT_guide_v2.py of the installed repository
++ Outside of Powershell open the file YT_guide_v2.py of the installed repository with e.g. text editor
 + Add the Anyscale API key in line 28 of  script YT_guide_v2.py
 + Add the Youtube API key in line 38 of  script YT_guide_v2.py